Garrath Williams

 Projects at Lancaster University

 Media representations of obesity (2018-2020) – a project in the Centre for Corpus Approaches to Social Science, funded by the ESRC.
-Led by Paul Baker, we are looking at stigmatising aspects of obesity discourse in British newspapers and online reader responses.
+Led by Paul Baker, we looked at stigmatising aspects of obesity discourse in British newspapers and online reader responses.

-Leapfrog - transforming public sector consultation by design (2015-18).
-This was a 3 year Arts and Humanities Research Council funded project, led by Leon Cruickshank and collaborating with Glasgow School of Art.
+Leapfrog - transforming public sector consultation by design (2015-18) – a 3 year Arts & Humanities Research Council funded project, led by Leon Cruickshank and collaborating with Glasgow School of Art.
 We worked with public sector and community partners to design and evaluate new approaches to public engagement.

 Picture